 Anthony S. Colavita, Esq.
 Mr. Colavita has been a practicing attorney with Anthony S. Colavita, P.C. since February 1988.
-He is a member of the Fund's Nominating, ad hoc Proxy Voting and ad hoc Pricing Committees.
-Mr. Colavita also serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
+He is the Chairman of the Fund's Nominating Committee.
+Mr. Colavita serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
 He has been Town Supervisor of the Town of Eastchester, New York since January 2004, with responsibilities for the review, adoption, and administration of a \$35 million budget.
 He has also served as a board member for multiple not-for-profit corporations and was previously counsel to the New York State Senate.
 Additionally, Mr. Colavita was an Eastchester Town Councilman from 1998 to 2003.
 He has been active on the boards of several community based programs.
 Mr. Colavita received his Bachelor of Arts from Colgate University and his Juris Doctor from Pace University School of Law.

 James P. Conn.
-Mr. Conn is the Lead Independent Trustee of the Fund, is Chair of Fund's Nominating Committee, and a member of the Fund's ad hoc Proxy Voting and ad hoc Pricing Committees.
+Mr. Conn is the Lead Independent Trustee of the Fund and a member of the Fund's ad hoc Proxy Voting and ad hoc Pricing Committees.
 He serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
 He was a senior business executive of Transamerica Corp., an insurance holding company, for much of his career, including service as Chief Investment Officer.
 Mr. Conn has been a director of several public companies in banking and other industries, and was lead director and/or chair of various committees.
 He received his Bachelor's degree in Business Administration from Santa Clara University.